Community Eligibility Provision (CEP)

-Does a student leaving Madison and Jefferson Elementary and transferring to a different school receive free meals all year?
+Does a student leaving Ed Clapp, Jefferson, and Madison Elementary and transferring to a different school receive free meals all year?

-No. A student transferring out of Madison or Jefferson Elementary will receive free meals for 10 days.
+No. A student transferring out of Ed Clapp, Jefferson, and Madison Elementary will receive free meals for 10 days.
 The student will then be charged full price for meals.
-Families with students transferring out of Madison are encouraged to complete an application for Free and Reduced Price Meals because they may be eligible for payment assistance for meals at their new school.
+Families with students transferring out of Ed Clapp, Jefferson, and Madison are encouraged to complete an application for Free and Reduced Price Meals because they may be eligible for payment assistance for meals at their new school.

 How do I come an application for Free and Reduced Price Meals?